×

 Form Field Tracking Use Case #1: Enrich Your Facebook Pixel Conversion Data

-So if we had a Facebook event here, and I have prepared a Facebook event that fires on our page view and tracks the lead, we could add some extra data here by putting in a comma and a new object.
+We have a Facebook event that fires on our page view and tracks a lead event, we could add some extra data here by putting in a comma and a new object.

-So in our case, I’m going to open this up with the two curly brackets and choose my data Layer variable that I have just created right here.
-Then I attach my usual trigger and save this.
+In our case, I’m going to open this up with the two curly brackets and choose the data layer variable that we have created.

-We can have a look at the event debugging under the Facebook analytics section here.
+We can have a look at the Event Debugging section in Facebook Analytics.

-But normally, you should see that under your event debugging panel here that there was a new event with that data sent over.
+But normally, you should see that under your event debugging panel, there was a new event with that data sent over.

 So you can use that data as well as in the Facebook Pixel.